taheeraahmed/taheeraahmed/README.md

 ⠂⠁⠈⠂⠄⠄⠂⠁⠁⠂⠄⠄⠂⠁⠁⠂⠂⠁⠈⠂⠄⠄⠂⠁⠁⠂⠄⠄⠂⠁⠁⠂
 </p>
 <p align="center">
-  Currently on my 5th and final year of Computer Science ♡ Studying at the Norwegian University of Science and Technology ♡ Learning Azure, Kotlin and tons of machine learning stuff at the moment ♡ Completed a BSc. in Electrical Engineering
+  Data scientist at NINA
-  ♡ Use Github for school projects, voluntary work at Samfundet and my own projects
+  ♡ Have a MSc. in Computer Science and a BSc. in Electrical engineering ♡ Use Github for work, projects, and voluntary work at Samfundet and my own projects
 </p>